Akshayvo/email_service/success-property-management/docs/readme.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace Self Storage of York with your project name(Hyphen Case)
+Replace Storage Plus of Baldwin County with your project name(Hyphen Case)

-Replace Self Storage of York with your project name(camelCase)
+Replace Storage Plus of Baldwin County with your project name(camelCase)

 Find and Replace across project